VingtCinq/python-mailchimp/README.md

 ## Support

-If you are having issues, please let us know.
+If you are having issues, please let us know or submit a pull request.

 ## License